4neesh/DevBlog/src/posts/097_oisLibor.md

 <br>
 <h4>Interbank markets</h4>
 <p>
 The interbank market differs from the 'open market' as it only enables specific banks to trade with each other.
-The interbank market often refers to the interbank foreign exchange (FX) market where currency and currency deriviates are traded.
+The interbank market often refers to the interbank foreign exchange (FX) market where currency and currency derivatives are traded.
 There also exists an interbank lending market where short term loans are also traded amongst banks to enable them to better manage their capital reserves and liquidity requirements.
 This blog will focus on the interbank lending market.
 </p>
 <p>
 The interbank lending market enables banks to manage their liquidity risk to meet stringent requirements.
 Amongst many, one reason these requirements are in place are to ensure the banks are able to withstand any potential 'bank runs' by customers.
 On the other hand, banks with excess levels of capital can lend their reserves to earn an interest income.
 </p>
 <p>
 Why would banks want to lend to each other?<br>
-Imagine if Bank A has has £10 million pounds.
+Imagine if Bank A has £10 million pounds.
 Bank A will be able to make a nice profit by lending £8 million of that loan to commercial purposes at an interest rate of 2%.
 But Bank A has not yet found a purpose for the other £2 million on it's books.
 So rather than letting it sit in the bank earning nothing, they can then lend to other banks in the <i>interbank lending market</i> for a set period of time until they find a more lucrative use for the capital.
 </p>
 <p>
-Bank B may be a customer to Bank A as they may require extra short-term capital for their own books (perhaps to meet liquidity requirements or to satisfy a new loan opportuntity).
+Bank B may be a customer to Bank A as they may require extra short-term capital for their own books (perhaps to meet liquidity requirements or to satisfy a new loan opportunity).
 They are able to borrow capital on the interbank market at an agreed interest rate.
 Bank A and Bank B will agree a timeframe for which the money is lent; Bank A is happy as they find a use for their extra £2 million and Bank B is happy because they are able to satisfy their immediate capital requirements.
 </p>
 <p>
 The banks that are participating in the interbank market tend to be of high-credit quality.
 The interbank market is unique as loans are made without collateral and at a very low interest rate to reflect the credit-quality of the participants.